worldbank/gis-count-population-in-bounding-square/README.md

 # Study Area Characteristics

-This project calculates the number of agents within a square, axis-aligned bounding square centered on a given location and of a given length.
+This application calculates the number of agents within a square, axis-aligned bounding square centered on a given location and of a given length.

 # Requirements